ceph/ceph/doc/mgr/dashboard.rst

    #.
 Recreate from expired silence

    #.
-Update a silence (which will recreate and expire it (default Alertmanager behaviour))
+Update a silence (which will recreate and expire it (default Alertmanager behavior))

    To use it, specify the host and port of the Alertmanager server::